Suggested Topics

 When declaring mulesing status, assess each mob carefully and declare the category that accurately reflects the sheep’s treatment.
 If a mob contains a mix of sheep with different statuses, use the lowest status in the hierarchy: NM > LN > AA > M > ND.

-• If a mob contains both NM and AA sheep, declare the mob as AA.
+For example: • If a mob contains both NM and AA sheep, declare the mob as AA.

 • If a mob contains LN and M sheep, declare it as M.